Escaping Violence Payment

 An intimate partner is someone you have been in a romantic relationship with such as husband, wife, partner, boyfriend, or girlfriend.

-This includes violent or threatening behavior that is
+This includes violent or threatening behaviour that is

 • Physically, verbally or sexually abusive